-Fudgy and rich vegan zucchini brownies with a chocolate fudge topping.
-Mega-chocolatey and so easy to make, and you’ll never know there’s zucchini in them!
+These vegan zucchini brownies are rich and fudgy and topped with a chocolate fudge topping.
+You’ll never know there’s zucchini in them!

 These vegan zucchini brownies are so chocolatey and fudgy!